Evan-sudo/Swift_WRF/README.md

 SwiftWRF can reconstruct WRF spectra up to 500x faster than existing state-of-the-art methods, while significantly enhancing its signal quality

+![Overview of SwiftWRF.
+For illustration, we present the operating pipeline for the TX-moving scenario (top).
+The bottom left depicts the architecture of deformable 2DGS, while the bottom right illustrates the spectrum rasterization process.](./img/a.png)

 ## **Requirements**

 Before running the code, install the required dependencies: